25 Feb Portugal: Land of Pure Delight

 by Terrance Richardson

 The mention of this beautiful country conjures up images of white sandy beaches, great food, and adventure around every corner just waiting to be discovered.
-Make this a top destination for your holidays 2013 and you will have a trip to remember.

 Considered a top destination by many, Lisbon is home to some of the top tourist destinations in Portugal.
 Gothic cathedrals, monasteries, and museums around every corner housing priceless collections from around the world, Lisbon is a veritable melting pot of activities.
 The Castelo de Sao Jorje towers above the city providing impressive views of the surrounding area.
 A visit to the Baixa, with its wide streets, abundant shops and restaurants is a perfect way to cap off any trip to this incredible city.